tiernano/www.tiernanotoole.ie/_posts/2016-06-08-double-speed-internet-part-8-routing-around.markdown

 So, there you have it.
 Everything currently seems to be working, mostly, and tweaks can be made easily...
 I have a couple posts i have in my head, including something to do with automating bringing up new machines (probably with [Ansible][13] or something like it), more monitoring, and some other stuff too...
 Any questions, leave a comment, and i will get back.

+[UPDATE] I wrote a quick and dirty app called [WhoIsToZebraConfig][14] which takes an AS Number, looks up the info in the [Merit RADb][16] (with the help of some code from [Coder Buddy][15]) and outputs what you need to put into your Zebra Config... should save me some time, and it might save you time too...  shout if you have questions!

 [1]:https://www.tiernanotoole.ie/2016/05/31/double-speed-internet-part-7-ecmp-kind-of.html
 [2]:https://www.hetzner.de/en/hosting/produktmatrix/storagebox-produktmatrix
 [3]:https://labs.spotify.com/2016/01/26/sdn-internet-router-part-1/